bdeck8317/compPsy.github.io/lessons/lesson1/python_intro.md

 # Introduction to Python and Jupyter Lab

 ## Lesson Objectives
-* Get familiar with Python and Jupyterlab including the Markdown info
+* Get familiar with Python and Spyder including the Markdown info
 * What is a variable?
 * Creating your first script and “Hello, World!”

-## Opening Jupyter Lab
+## Opening Spyder

-Unfortunately opening jupyter lab is a little more complicated than Rstudio.
-Don’t fret it’s still not too bad.

-* On Mac and Linux operating systems you can simply open “Terminal” and type ```jupyter lab```

-* On Windows you will need to open “Anaconda Terminal”

-* You may need to change your directory to your home directory.
-You can do so with the following commands:
+Opening Spyder

 ```
 cd \Users\<yourusername>\
 ```

 * After this opens, you need to type ```jupyter lab```
 * After you press enter, your web browser should automatically open.